What We Do

 Post-Doctoral Research Associate

-Hana Morel is a Post-doctoral Research Associate for the AHRC Heritage Priority Area.
-She was awarded her PhD from University College London in 2016, in which she explored the development of planning policy and archaeology in global cities and the impact this has on those involved with archaeology and heritage.
-Her previous roles include: working with policy in higher education as Global BU Researcher (Executive Office) for Bournemouth University’s Pro Vice Chancellor (Global Engagement); acting as cultural heritage manager for Turkey’s Nicomedia Project in Izmit; project manager of independent project at Landmark Preservation Commission, New York; researcher at the American Institute of Archaeology; co-director at independent publisher Morel Books; and editor-in-chief of the journal Papers from the Institute of Archaeology.
+Hana Morel is a Post-doctoral Research Associate for the AHRC Heritage Priority Area, and is currently leading on the Follow on Funding, Opening New Pathways to Impact across Heritage Research, Policy and Practice.
+She was awarded her PhD from University College London in 2015, in which she explored the development of planning policy and archaeology in global cities and the impact this has on those involved with archaeology and heritage.
+Her previous roles include: working with policy in higher education as Global BU Researcher (Executive Office) for Bournemouth University’s Pro Vice Chancellor (Global Engagement); archaeologist, researcher and lead for community engagement at Izmit’s Nicomedia Project, Turkey; project manager of the NYC Heritage project at Landmark Preservation Commission, New York; researcher at the American Institute of Archaeology; co-director at independent publisher Morel Books; and editor-in-chief of the journal Papers from the Institute of Archaeology.

 Her research involves exploring the role of heritage critically in international development and its contribution towards addressing global challenges.
 She is also sits on various heritage and archaeology groups such as APPAG, TAF, RESCUE and RHAG.